Alan-Miller/http-mini/README.md

   ### Instructions
   Part 1
-  * Our service is set up, but we need our front end to call a function to trigger our service, and we need to create a place for the information to be displayed in the view.
+  * Our service is set up, but we need our front end to call a function to trigger our service function, and we need to create a place for the information to be displayed in the view.
   * Create a constructor function.
 On state, create a property called `armiesArray` and set it equal to an empty array.
 When the API is called and an array of enemies is returned, we will use `armiesArray` to store and display that data, mapping through array to show each item.

   Part 2